jupyter-book/mystmd/fixtures/welcome.md

 (start)=
 ## Getting Started

-You can create headings using between 1 and 6 `#`'s.
+You can create headings using between 1-6 `#`'s.
 For referencing content, there are two things you need!

 ```myst
 (start)=